itsjacobhere/Phyiscs-informed_Reinforcement_Learning/README.md

 # Phyiscs-informed_Reinforcement_Learning
 Novel Physics-informed approach to RL for physics-based control

-Jupyter notebooks used for experiementation is included.
+Jupyter notebooks used for experiementation are included.

 See thesis for detailed explanation